PanelRegression#

 _group_means#

-Stored group means for recovering unit effects (within method only).
+Stored group means for recovering unit effects (demeaned method only).

 Type: